NeuroLogic Examination Videos and Descriptions: An Anatomical Approach

 Cranial nerves 9,10,11, and 12 are located in the medulla and have localizing value for lesions in this most caudal part of the brainstem.

-Cranial nerves 9 and 10
+Cranial Nerves 9 and 10

 These two nerves are clinically lumped together.
 Motor wise, they innervate pharyngeal and laryngeal muscles.
 Their sensory component is sensation for the pharynx and taste for the posterior one-third of the tongue.